 Dr. Meggan Hain is the Chief Veterinary Officer for NMPF and the National Dairy FARM Program, leading NMPF’s efforts to advance animal welfare standards, support dairy producers and promote science-based best practices across the industry.
 With two decades of veterinary expertise in dairy health and welfare, she has been instrumental in developing welfare programs, disease response strategies and quality assurance initiatives.

-Before joining NMPF in 2025, Meggan served as the Managing Veterinarian and Animal Care Specialist at Organic Valley, overseeing the animal health and welfare program for 1,800 farms nationwide.
+Before joining NMPF in 2025, Hain served as the Managing Veterinarian and Animal Care Specialist at Organic Valley, overseeing the animal health and welfare program for 1,800 farms nationwide.
 She holds both a Doctor of Veterinary Medicine and a Bachelor of Science in Animal Science from Ohio State University.

 Ashley Childs is the manager of finance and administration at NMPF.
 She is primarily responsible for vendor management and accounts payable for NMPF, CWT, ABI, the REAL® Seal program and contract administration for NMPF’s service contracts with DMI and USDEC.

 Prior to joining NMPF in 2024, Childs worked as the Assistant Director of Food and Beverage at George Washington’s Mount Vernon, where she oversaw the negotiating, contracting, and billing for all banquet events.
 Childs graduated from Temple University with a degree in Tourism and Hospitality Management with a concentration in Operations.
-Ashley is a Pennsylvania native who has resided in DC since 2016.
+Childs is a Pennsylvania native who has resided in DC since 2016.

 The 2023 graduate of California Polytechnic State University- San Luis Obispo holds a bachelor’s degree in Agricultural Business.
 During her time at Cal Poly she worked at its Dairy Unit as a Business Assistant, milking cows and managing communication and administrative efforts.
 She also has worked as a sales representative for Farmers Business Network, connecting with farmers across the U.S. & Canada.